 Automation reduces manual processes in our operation centers, hence reducing the cost of running these centers.
 We have developed a proprietary automated inspection, grading and pricing system utilized by our operation centers.
 Our operation centers are able to assign quality grading to pre-owned devices on scale significantly faster and cheaper than manual inspection.
 As a result, we achieve superior efficiency and accuracy for our inspection, grading and pricing process.
-As of December 31, 2022, we operated eight centralized operation centers, including one fully automated center in Changzhou, and one advanced automated center in Dongguan, and 17 city-level operation stations equipped with proprietary data-driven processing technologies.
+As of December 31, 2023, we operated eight centralized operation centers, including two fully automated center in Changzhou and Dongguan and 15 city-level operation stations equipped with proprietary data-driven processing technologies.